I-Mihara/Demux.jl/README.md

 #### FASTQ File
 * There is no restriction on the sequence length in the FASTQ file.
+* The input can be gzipped; the function automatically detects and processes the files accordingly.
 * The function can take one or two FASTQ files as input.
 In the case of using two FASTQ files, the command can be executed as follows:
 ```julia
 execute_demultiplexing(FASTQ_file1, FASTQ_file2, barcode_file, output_directory)
 ```
-When using two FASTQ files, sequences in the FASTQ_file2 are classified based on the alignment of the FASTQ_file1 sequences with the reference barcodes in the barcode file.
+When using two FASTQ files, sequences in the FASTQ_file2 are classified based on the alignment of the FASTQ_file1 sequences with the barcodes in the barcode reference file.
 Hence, the corresponding reads in both FASTQ files must be in the same order and present in equal numbers.

 #### Barcode Reference File
 * The reference file is expected to be a CSV or TSV file containing the following columns: `ID`, `Full_seq`, `Full_annotation`, as shown below: